 On this page:

 Annually, and on a case-by-case basis, students who are (1) unaccompanied and (2) are homeless or self-supporting and at risk of being homeless may be deemed an independent student by the Office of Financial Aid through the Unaccompanied Homeless Verification process.

-Students must complete and return the Unaccompanied Homeless Verification Form and supporting documentation to RaiderConnect by March 30, 2019 for the 2018-19 aid year and March 30, 2020 for the 2019-20 aid year.
+Students must complete and return the Unaccompanied Homeless Verification Form and supporting documentation to RaiderConnect by March 30, 2020 for the 2019-20 aid year.
 The submission of an Unaccompanied Homeless Verification Form does not guarantee the applicant will be deemed an independent student.
 Forms will be reviewed on a case-by-case basis and all information will be kept confidential.
 See our Important Dates page for processing timelines for Unaccompanied Homeless Youth Verification Forms and other financial aid documents.